KansasCityWomeninTechnology/cocktails-worksheets/docs/css/01-setup/README.md

 > [!TIP]
 > Did you know you can perform common tasks such as copy and paste?
 >
 > When working without a mouse, keyboard shortcuts will be faster than a trackpad.
-Open the [**handy dandy keyboard shortcut reference in a new tab**](/css/references/ ":target=_blank") so you can refer to it easily!
+To speed up your workflow, we recommend using these for tasks like copying and pasting.
+Open this [**useful keyboard shortcut reference in a new tab**](/css/references/ ":target=_blank") so you can refer to it easily!